hoiekim/inbox/docs/how_to_setup.md

    ADMIN_PW=                // Password to login to Inbox.

    SENDGRID_KEY=            // API key that is issued by sendgrid.

+   OPENAI_KEY=              // (optional) API key that is issued by openai.
+Used to get insight of emails.
    ```

 ## 2. Setup DNS Records